 Doc.
 Ref. xxxxx: Document Title – Risk Management Plan

-SSI-SOP-20, Software Development and Verification
+SSI-SOP-20 Software Development and Verification

-SSI-SOP-13, Risk Management
+SSI-SOP-13 Risk Management

-SSI-SOP-10, Design and Development
+SSI-SOP-10 Design and Development

 Development Activities

 Development Management

 The Software Development process will be managed by <NAME>.
 The main software development shall be carried out by <NAME/S>.
 Quality system personnel <NAME> will be involved in reviewing and verifying activities.
 All software development documents shall be signed off by the project lead <NAME> and/or other appropriate individuals.
 The progress shall be reviewed by the management team on a regular basis.